 State AGs call on other manufacturers to follow Anheuser-Busch’s lead

-“Alcoholic energy drinks taste and look like popular non-alcoholic energy drinks,” said Iowa Attorney General Tom Miller, “but they contain a potentially-dangerous mixture of alcohol and high amounts of caffeine.
+“Alcoholic energy drinks taste and look like popular non-alcoholic energy drinks,” said Attorney General Tom Miller, “but they contain a potentially-dangerous mixture of alcohol and high amounts of caffeine.
 The caffeine gives drinkers a false belief that they can function without impairment.
 We are concerned about aggressive marketing campaigns for the drinks,” he said.

 “We commend Anheuser-Busch for deciding to remove these potentially-dangerous beverages from the market, and we call on other manufactures to do the same,” Miller said.